Last Updated on March 3, 2026

 - In comparison to the SAT, which includes 174 questions, the ACT has 215 questions.

-- Subject strength: The subjects on the SAT V/s ACT are comparable; however, there are some significant distinctions.
+- Subject strength: The subjects on the SAT or ACT are comparable; however, there are some significant distinctions.
 Choose the subjects you are strong in and enjoy.
 If you struggle with math, keep in mind that you can use a calculator on every question in the ACT math section.
 The ACT features a portion that can be worthwhile for you if you score well in science.

 - Availability: There might be various test centres and schedules in your location for every test.
-By visiting the websites of the College Board or the ACT, you can learn more about the dates on which each test is offered.Â
+By visiting the websites of the College Board or the ACT, you can learn more about the dates on which each test is offered.

-Now that you know the differences between the SAT V/s ACT, you may know which one you should take.
+Now that you know the differences between the SAT or ACT, you may know which one you should take.
 However, if you still have questions, you can get in touch with Admitsify to learn more about these tests and anything related to classes and universities.
 Your desire to study abroad is our goal.
 We help you fulfil your goals.

 FAQ